MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 Best practices:

 - **Deploy Office from the cloud with the Office Deployment Tool**.
-[More details](plan-office-365-proplus#step-1---choose-how-to-deploy).
+For more details, see [Choose how to deploy](plan-office-365-proplus#step-1---choose-how-to-deploy).
 - **Manage updates to Office automatically**, without any adminstrative overhead.
-[More details](plan-office-365-proplus#step-2---choose-how-to-manage-updates).
+For more details, see [Choose how to manage updates](plan-office-365-proplus#step-2---choose-how-to-manage-updates).
 - **Build two Office installation packages**: Semi-Annual Channel for 32-bit and Semi-Annual Channel (Targeted) for 32-bit.
 Each installation package includes all the core Office apps.
 (If you want to deploy the 64-bit version of Office, you can create additional installation packages.)
-[More details](plan-office-365-proplus#step-4---define-your-source-files).
+For more details, see [Define your source files](plan-office-365-proplus#step-4---define-your-source-files).
 - **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that recieves the Semi-Annual Channel.
 Note that in this scenario, the installation packages and deployment groups match exactly.
 In more complex deployments, you might have multiple deployment groups that use the same installation package.
-[More details](plan-office-365-proplus#step-3---choose-your-update-channels).
+For more details, see [Choose your update channels](plan-office-365-proplus#step-3---choose-your-update-channels).

 Requirements: